nazy67/terraform_vpc_examples/README.md

 - Private Route Table
 - Private Route Table Association

-1. Version ```vpc_v_1.0``` is hard coded, it is easy to read and great if you just started of with Terraform.
-Another reason why I have this example is to compare and show of how you can shorten your code using functions and meta-argumets by avoiding repeatable resources.
-The only trick we used here is on tags, we used ```merge``` function since we don't want to repeat the same environment and project name we used locals.tf file for it, where common tags were defined, and in the resource blocks we merged the common tags with the name of the resouce which are unique.
+1. Version ```vpc_v_1.0``` is reusable template with variables, it is easy to read and great if you just started of with Terraform.
+Another reason for having this example I wanted to compare and show, how you can shorten your code using functions and meta-argumets.
+The only trick we used here is on tags section, we used ```merge``` function since we don't want to repeat the same environment and project name we used locals.tf file for it, where common tags were defined, and in the resource blocks we merged the common tags with the name of the resouce which are unique.

 locals.tf
 ```